Close Menu

 Festival Insights: What are some of the key findings you found from the report?

-“All the data from all the campaigns we worked on which we paired with some broader industry findings.
+“All the data from all the campaigns we worked on we paired with some broader industry findings.
 We work with a lot different experiences, from festivals and events to women’s sports and experiential venues.
 We pulled data from over 50 clients from the UK, Europe, US and Australia.

 It’s harder to capture attention for different reasons.
 The changing nature of social platforms means that it’s becoming harder to target a certain demographic of person in a certain city.
-You now have to be much more creative in your targeting, and you need to target more broadly, which is harder to manage.
+You now have to be much more creative in your targeting and you need to target more broadly, which is harder to manage.
 Social media now is basically built for content creators, and as an event who haven’t got a lot of resources it’s hard to keep up with that.”

 Festival Insights: How can events and festivals still find success on social media while these platforms are constantly changing?

-“You have to be scientific with your paid social campaigns and your email campaigns and you have to be able to track everything and think a lot more strategically with audiences.
+“You have to be scientific with your paid social campaigns and your email campaigns, and you have to be able to track everything and think a lot more strategically with audiences.
 It’s not just about marketing to your audience, but asking how you can harvest a new audience every year.

 So many events fall off track by having a sense of belief that ‘this is our event and we need to tell everyone what’s going on’.
 But the way we think is totally audience first, which means assuming that nobody is going to come to your event or care about it.
 Audiences may have aged out from the year before, or their lifestyles might have changed.
 If you take that approach when marketing your event it becomes less about repeating the framework from the year before, but more about how can you keep ahead of the curve.”